yaml2sbml-dev/paper/yaml2sbml_paper.md

 # Statement of need

 Ordinary Differential Equations (ODEs) are a vital tool in mechanisitic modelling of biological processes.
-ODE models span a wide range of scales and applications, from molecular to population level and arise e.g. as discretization of Partial Differential Equation models or moments of stochastic systems.
+ODE models span a wide range of scales and applications, from molecular to population level [@RaimundezDud2020_arxiv] and arise e.g. as discretization of Partial Differential Equation models [@FischerFie2019] or moments of stochastic systems [@Engblom2006].

-The Systems Biological Markup Language (SBML) is a widely adopted community standard for specifying mechanistic models of biological systems.
-SBML comes with a large number of software tools supporting ODE simulation (TODO, cite COPASI, AMICI, d2d, dmod, the [biomodels.net](biomodels.net) data base contains more than 1000 published models in the SBML format.
+The Systems Biological Markup Language (SBML) is a widely adopted community standard for specifying mechanistic models of biological systems [@HuckaFin2003].
+SBML comes with a large number of software tools supporting ODE simulation [@HoopsSah2006; @FroehlichWei2020; @RaueSte2015; @KaschekMad2019].
+The [biomodels.net](biomodels.net) data base contains more than 1000 published models in the SBML format [@NovereBor2006].

 Model parameters can be estimated from data via a maximum likelihood or maximum a posteriori estimator.
 Therefore the systems states need to be mapped to measured quantities by an observable function and a measurement noise model needs to be specified.
-The PEtab format was recently introduced to extend an SBML model by specifying observables, measurements, experimental conditions and parameters to be estimated in tab-separated value files.
-[CITE TODO].
+The PEtab format was recently introduced to extend an SBML model by specifying observables, measurements, experimental conditions and parameters to be estimated in tab-separated value files  [@SchmiesterSch2020].
 Currently 9 software toolboxes support PEtab as an input format.

 Despite its broad usage, constructing an SBML model from scratch is often tedious and SBML can be considered neither human-readable nor human-writeable.
-Therefore various approaches to facilitate model construction from text based input formats or in code have been presented  [Cite libsbml, simleSBML, MOCASIN, Antimony, ScrumPy, ...].
-However, these tools have a different focuses to our approach, as they have e.g. an text based input format tightly tied to a specific programming language (e.g. MOCASIN translating MATLAB code into SBML), others have a text based input format, that is centered around chemical reactions and not around ODEs directly (Antimony, ScrumPy), or only offer a Python based way of defining SBMLs, instead of a text-based way (simpleSBML).
+Therefore various approaches to facilitate model construction from text based input formats or in code have been presented [@BornsteinKea2008; @CannistraMed2015; @GomezHuc2016; @SmithBer2009; @Poolman2006].
+However, these tools have a different focuses to our approach, as they have e.g. an text based input format tightly tied to a specific programming language (e.g. @GomezHuc2016 translating MATLAB code into SBML), others have a text based input format, that is centered around chemical reactions and not around ODEs directly [e.g. @Poolman2006], or only offer a text-based [@SmithBer2009] or Python based way of defining SBMLs [@CannistraMed2015].
 Neither of the aforementioned tools support PEtab or other formats for specifying parameter estimation problems.

 Here we present a human readable and writeable format for ODE models based on YAML, that can be validated and translated into SBML and PEtab via the Python tool `yaml2sbml` or a command line interface (CLI).
-Furthermore `yaml2sbml` comes with a Python-based Model Editor, that allows to generate, import and export a YAML model within code and even completely circumvent the YAML input if desired.
+Furthermore `yaml2sbml` comes with a format validator and a Python-based Model Editor, that allows to generate, import and export a YAML model within code and even completely circumvent the YAML input if desired.

 # Tool and Format